Ramneek82810/Artificial-Intelligence-Models/README.md

 - Clone the Repository: Download the codebase to your local environment. 💻📥

--Navigate Project Folders: Each folder includes detailed instructions and documentation. 🗂️📜
+- Navigate Project Folders: Each folder includes detailed instructions and documentation. 🗂️📜

 -Follow Instructions: Step-by-step guides and commented code make implementation simple. ✔️🛠️